holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/07_wheaties_quiz/lesson_plan.md

 ### Homework

-- Read "The Purpose of Grades" and annotate
+- Read "ChatGPT Is a Blurry JPEG of the Web" and annotate
     - Will check annotations